 When designing our curriculum, we have considered a number of drivers that shape what we do, bring about the aims and values of our school and respond to the particular needs of our children.
 The three key drivers are:

 Community – which helps pupils to be an active, responsible member of our school, the local area and the wider world.
-Community involvement is an integral part of our curriculum, inviting families and visitors to facilitate learning new skills and sharing experiences such as assemblies, curriculum outcomes and International Food Evening and Community Day.
+Community involvement is an integral part of our curriculum, inviting families and visitors to facilitate learning new skills and sharing experiences such as assemblies, curriculum sessions, health week and community events.